 Tips for Visiting the Acropolis

 There is extremely limited information inside the Acropolis.
-For a better understanding of the temples and history, it is best to join a tour.
-You can also opt to join the highly rated Acropolis and Acropolis Museum Tour.
-Get the details!
+For a better understanding, it is best to join a tour.
+You can also book this highly rated Acropolis and Museum Combo Tour.

-Set off on a walking tour to more top sights and end the day with dinner and drinks in the hip Pangrati District.
-Use our Athens Itinerary (Day 2) for a self-guided walking route.
+Set off on our self guided walking tour to see more top sights and end the day with dinner and drinks in the hip Pangrati District.

 Morning Athens Walk